i-net-software/gradle-js-plugin/README.md

 What, you want more?
 [Tell me!](https://github.com/eriwen/gradle-js-plugin/issues)

+## Requirements

+- **Gradle 8.14+ or 9.2.1+** - This fork requires Gradle 8.14 or later, with full support for Gradle 9.2.1
+- **Java 11+** - Required for compilation

+## Compatibility

+This fork has been tested and verified with:
+- Gradle 8.14, 8.14.3, 9.2.1
+- Java 17, 21
+- All original plugin functionality preserved

 ## Contributors
 This project is made possible due to the efforts of these fine people: